Pekko Käppi: Pekko Käppi & K:H:H:L.

 The second album, Matilda, did not fare quite as well with the critics as the first one did.
-“If Sanguis Meus, Mama! leaned quite heavily to pop music, then Matilda did so even more heavily.
-However, Käppi’s newest concoction causes one to wrinkle one’s nose at it, as the album is not as good as its predecessor. … But Matilda is still quite a good record.
-It’s only that Sanguis Meus, Mama! is so good that not many artists are able to create anything like it during their whole careers, so it is natural to feel disappointed here.
+"If Sanguis Meus, Mama! leaned quite heavily to pop music, then Matilda did so even more heavily.
+However, Käppi's newest concoction causes one to wrinkle one's nose at it, as the album is not as good as its predecessor. … But Matilda is still quite a good record.
+It's only that Sanguis Meus, Mama! is so good that not many artists are able to create anything like it during their whole careers, so it is natural to feel disappointed here.
 One can safely say even now that Matilda is much better than most Finnish pop records will be this year.
-Käppi’s voodoo pop is on its own orbit.”
+Käppi's voodoo pop is on its own orbit."

 The third album was likewise reviewed positively.
-Soundi writes that “Pekko Käppi and his band make interesting music on their third album, and they are still rocking wildly.
-It feels strongly that the best elements on their previous efforts have now found their rightful places here.
-The first song, “Ikoni” (‘Icon’), with its pop tones makes one smile, and its mantra like rhythm makes one’s body move to it.”
-Helsingin Sanomat writes that “at the start of the year we have a folk music hit.
-An incredibly catchy, intriguingly strange five and a half minute song, which one wants to listen to time and again.
-This is the song ‘Ikoni’ from the coing album by Pekko Käppi & K:H:H:L entitled Väärä laulu (‘The wrong song’).”
+Soundi writes that "Pekko Käppi and his band make interesting music on their third album, and they are still rocking wildly.
+It feels strongly that the best elements of their previous efforts have now found their rightful places here.
+The first song, "Ikoni" ('Icon'), with its pop tones, makes one smile, and its mantra-like rhythm makes one's body move to it."
+Helsingin Sanomat writes that "at the start of the year we have a folk music hit.
+An incredibly catchy, intriguingly strange five-and-a-half-minute song, which one wants to listen to time and again.
+This is the song 'Ikoni' from the coming album by Pekko Käppi & K:H:H:L entitled Väärä laulu ('The wrong song')."

-It has been said that the jouhikko sound on the last record is reminiscent of Jimmy Page’s sound, especially when the latter played his guitar with a bow.
-Another influence has been Nirvana’s MTV Unplugged in New York in which Käppi was impressed by the accordion playing of Krist Novoselić.
+It has been said that the jouhikko sound on the last record is reminiscent of Jimmy Page's sound, especially when the latter played his guitar with a bow.
+Another influence has been Nirvana's MTV Unplugged in New York in which Käppi was impressed by the accordion playing of Krist Novoselić.
+Pekko has been experimenting with new rhythm since his new drummer Gilbert Kuppusami drummer/ percussionist/singer from the island of Mauritius join KHHL with his African rhythm he brought new air to the band, they have one album, Credo! together and there’s a new one coming this year 2025 in September Oi Dai,Dai!
+Is the new single from the album…